ibernt/Projects/stanford-cars/README.md

 # Standford Cars  - Image Classification

 Image classification of the stanford-cars dataset leveraging the fastai v1.
-The goal is to try hit 90%+ accuracy, starting with a basic fastai image classification workflow and interating from there.
+The goal is to **try hit 90%+ accuracy**, starting with a basic fastai image classification workflow and interating from there.
 My 90%+ goal is based on @sgugger's code implementing Adam for the Stanford Cars dataset, here: https://github.com/sgugger/Adam-experiments

 This was all run on a Paperspace P4000 machine